TrueWatchTech/expresscart-demo-setup-guide/README.md

 > **ℹ️ Intention:**
 > The purpose of **Truewatchshop** is to provide a training sandbox environment for customers and partners.
 > This sandbox allows users to explore, experiment, and learn about monitoring, tracing, and application performance management using Truewatch in a safe, hands-on setting.
-Application has been instrumented, focus of the training sandbox is how to onboard the data to Truewatch platform
+Application has been instrumented, focus of the training sandbox is how to onboard the data and get familiar to Truewatch platform and workflow

 ---